 GPS receivers are mainly situated in areas where population density is high, and as the cost of running stations can be very high, they tend to mainly be found in more affluent countries.
 These factors mean that the distribution of receivers is largely random, with a considerably higher measurement density in the Northern hemisphere.
-The polar regions and oceans are particularly sparsely covered.
-This makes TEC maps of the ionosphere difficult to produce in these areas.
+The polar regions and oceans are particularly sparsely covered, making it difficult to produce TEC maps over these areas.